Keep It Simple

 No matter the size of your living space, cluttered rooms can make any area seem much smaller and require much more daily diligence.
-As more people employ the techniques of minimalist living, decorating your luxury Brooklyn apartment with the same principles can be incredibly freeing and just beautiful.
+As more people employ the techniques of minimalist living, decorating your luxury Brooklyn apartment at 363 Bond Street with the same principles can be incredibly freeing and just beautiful.
 After all, there’s nothing quite like a consistently fresh-looking apartment.

 While paring things down to the basics can be difficult, check out these quick tips to get you started on a new sophisticated and sleek look for your apartment.